MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning has made significant progress in the past decade, ranging from analyzing data to generating content~\cite{zhang2023complete,zhang2023text,zhang2023audio,zhang2023ChatGPT}.
-Moreover, intelligence devices in distributed networks have witnessed explosive growth, which generates a huge amount of raw data that needs to be processed\cite{asif2018toward}.
+\IEEEPARstart{I}{ncreasingly}, intelligence devices in distributed networks are showing explosive growth, which generates a huge amount of raw data that needs to be processed~\cite{asif2018toward}.
 Because of the challenges of limitation in network bandwidth or the requirements for transmission delay, the traditional cloud computing paradigm that uploads such big data to a cloud centre for data processing can no longer meet these demands \cite{shi2016edge}.
-Thanks to the improvements in storage and computing capabilities of edge intelligence devices, most computing tasks can now be completed directly at the edge, making the Mobile Edge Computing (MEC) paradigm the next-generation computing network \cite{deng2020edge}.
-Further, collecting data from distributed devices poses risks and challenges due to the sensitive nature of a large amount of data, as well as regulations such as the General Data Protection Regulation (GDPR) \cite{magdziarczyk2019right} in Europe.
+Thanks to the improvements in storage and computing capabilities of edge intelligence devices, most computing tasks can now be completed directly at the edge, making the mobile edge computing (MEC) paradigm the next-generation computing network \cite{deng2020edge}.
+Further, collecting data from distributed devices poses risks and challenges due to the sensitive nature of a large amount of data, as well as regulations such as the general data protection regulation (GDPR) \cite{magdziarczyk2019right} in Europe.
 Therefore, as edge devices' storage and computing power continue to grow, coupled with concerns about privacy issues, it becomes more attractive to implement edge intelligence in MEC systems in a distributed manner \cite{wu2022node}.
-To this end, Federated learning (FL), as one application of edge computing in distributed machine learning, is first proposed by \cite{mcmahan2017communication} to simultaneously achieve edge intelligence and address privacy concerns.
+To this end, federated learning (FL), as one application of edge computing in distributed machine learning, is first proposed by \cite{mcmahan2017communication} to simultaneously achieve edge intelligence and address privacy concerns.
 It trains a global model through the cooperation between local clients and an edge server while keeping the clients' raw data within their respective local environments.
-In general, the typical federated training process consists of the following four steps \cite{mcmahan2017communication}: (1) the server chooses a certain network architecture such as Convolutional Neural Network (CNN) as the global model to be optimized and sends it to local clients; (2) the clients update the received the model parameters of the global model based on their local data; (3) all clients send their updated model parameters back to the edge server for aggregation; (4) the server averages all the sent parameters as the new global model parameters for the next global round, repeating these four steps until convergence.
+In general, the typical federated training process consists of the following four steps \cite{mcmahan2017communication}: (1) the server chooses a certain network architecture such as convolutional neural network (CNN) as the global model to be optimized and sends it to local clients; (2) the clients update the received the model parameters of the global model based on their local data; (3) all clients send their updated model parameters back to the edge server for aggregation; (4) the server averages all the sent parameters as the new global model parameters for the next global round, repeating these four steps until convergence.
 In this fashion, FL's ability to protect data confidentiality and enable multiple parties to cooperatively train a model makes it a highly promising technology for the future of network intelligence\cite{park2019wireless}.